Canada in World War II: Liberation of France

 Several costly operations were mounted by the Canadians to fight a path to the pivotal city of Caen and then south towards Falaise, part of the Allied attempt to liberate Paris.
+In early August 1944, the First Canadian Army carried out its first major military operation independent of British command during Operation Totalize.

 By the time the First Canadian Army linked up with U.S. forces, closing the Falaise pocket, the destruction of the German Army in Normandy was nearly complete.
 Three Victoria Crosses were earned by Canadians in Northwest Europe; Major David Currie of the South Alberta Regiment received the Victoria Cross for his actions at Saint-Lambert, Captain Frederick Tilston of the Essex Scottish and Sergeant Aubrey Cosens of the Queen's Own Rifles of Canada were rewarded for their service in the Rhineland fighting in 1945, the latter posthumously.

 The Low Countries

 Amphibious vehicles of the First Canadian Army cross the Scheldt, in the effort to open shipping routes to Antwerp, September 1944.

 One of the most important Canadian contributions was the Battle of the Scheldt, involving II Canadian Corps, under Lieutenant-General Guy Simonds, under command of the First Canadian Army, commanded by General Henry Duncan Graham Crerar.
 The Corps included the 2nd Canadian Infantry Division, 3rd Canadian Infantry Division and 4th Canadian (Armoured) Division.
 Although nominally a Canadian formation, II Canadian Corps contained the Polish 1st Armoured Division, with the 1st Belgian Infantry Brigade, and the Royal Netherlands Motorized Infantry Brigade.
 The British 51st Infantry Division was attached to the Corps.

 The British had liberated Antwerp, but that city's port could not be used until the Germans were driven from the heavily fortified Scheldt estuary.
 In several weeks of heavy fighting in the fall of 1944, the Canadians succeeded in defeating the Germans in this region.
 The Canadians then turned east and played a central role in the liberation of the Netherlands.
 In 1944–45, the First Canadian Army was responsible for liberating much of the Netherlands from German occupation.
 Canada lost 7,600 troops in those operations.
 This day is celebrated on 5 May commemorating the surrender of the German Commander-in-chief Johannes Blaskowitz to Lieutenant-General Charles Foulkes, commanding I Canadian Corps, consisting of the 1st Canadian Infantry Division, 5th Canadian (Armoured) Division and the 1st Canadian Armoured Brigade, together with supporting units.
 The Corps had returned from fighting on the Italian Front in February 1945 as part of Operation Goldflake.

 Many Thanks spelt in tulips after Operation Manna.
 The operation saw humanitarian airdrops, to help relieve the famine in the Netherlands.

 The arrival of Canadian troops came at a time of crisis for the Netherlands: the "hunger winter."
 Canadian troops gave their rations to children, and blankets to civilians.
 Bombers were used to drop food packets to hungry civilians in German-occupied Rotterdam, Amsterdam, and the Hague in "Operation Manna," with permission from Germany if the bombers did not fly above 200 feet.